dotnetCarpenter/npm-detectionizr/README.md

 **NOTE** - If you symlink detectionizr into a another folder, e.g. ```npm link [../path/to/detectionizr]```, detectionizr will not be able to find modules in that folder's node_modules directory.
 This is because nodejs require function only looks in the symlinked folder and not in the folder you are working in.
 See [issue #4757](https://github.com/joyent/node/issues/4757).

 ## Release History
++ 0.1.5 - For some reason the 0.1.4 release didn't remove `whereis` as a test program.
+This was what the 0.1.4 release was suppose to do.
+Sorry.
 + 0.1.4 - Fixed false positives on ubuntu.
 Bug #1
 + 0.1.3 - Added "finally" event and fixed various bugs. detectionizr is now chainable.
 + 0.1.2 - ```.detect``` now return a reference to detectionizr.
 Enabling the one liner.